Software-Cakes/Project-Princess-010/README.md

 <br>

-To install and play Project Princess 010, download the attached ZIP file:
+To install and play Project Princess 010, download this repository as a ZIP file.
+Once downloaded, open the ZIP file.
+On Android Studio, click "Open" and select the downloaded project folder.
+Enjoy completing missions of Project Princess 010 to continue the amazing journey through space!

 <br>